ant-design-blazor/ant-design-blazor/CONTRIBUTING.md

 # Contributing to ant-design-blazor

-We would love for you to contribute to ant-design-blazor and help make it even better than it is today!
-As a contributor, here are the guidelines we would like you to follow:
+We would love to have your contribution to make ant-design-blazor better than it is today!
+You can contribute by reporting issues, participating in discussions on issues or submitting pull requests.
+When doing so, you are expected to follow the guidelines below:

  - [Code of Conduct](#coc)
  - [Question or Problem?](#question)